Odin tattoos are especially popular for men, but he’s someone any gender can engage with if they feel a special attachment to him.

 In a woodcut tattoo, lines and shading create the illusion of a piece that’s been etched or carved into the skin.

-Woodcut Odin tattoos are striking and original.
+Woodcut Odin tattoos are authentic and original.

 Traditional Odin Tattoos